nithyamahe23/SBA-BonVoyage-Website/README.md

                ->Contact number should be 10 digits.
 No special characters.
                ->Date of Birth should be of format - MM/DD/YYYY OR YYYY/MM/DD.
                  Invalid format - DD/MM/YYYY and YYYY/DD/MM.
+           When the user fills out the form with valid values and then clicks on Submit, he will be redirected to login page.
+           When user clicks on Home, he will be redirected to home page.